- What is a recommendation engine?

 The demographic-based system provides suggestions based on the characteristics of the specific audience segments.

-Demographic-based suggestions are widely used on content-aggregation websites and in general eCommerce marketplace.
-Usually, this type of recommendations provides a background operation in case if there is no other information available.
+Demographic-based suggestions are widely used on content-aggregation websites and in the general eCommerce marketplace.
+Usually, this type of recommendation provides a background operation in case there is no other information available.

 The utility-based recommendation is the one that tries to calculate the usefulness of the particular product according to the expressed preferences of the users.

 It is trickier to adjust than the others due to numerous additional elements in the equation.

 To calculate the usefulness of the product, you need:

 - Product availability

 - vendor's ranking and other relevant elements